Does diabetes cause itching?

 - Avoiding taking very hot baths.
-Hot water can strip the skin of its natural moisture.
+Hot water can remove moisture from the skin.

-- Applying skin lotion immediately after drying off from a bath, although a person with diabetes should not apply lotion between the toes, as this, together with moisture, can attract harmful fungi.
+- Applying skin lotion while the skin is still damp after a bath or shower.
+However, a person with diabetes should not apply lotion between the toes, as this can work with moisture to attract harmful fungi.

-- Avoiding moisturizers with harsh perfumes or dyes.
-Ideally, a lotion should be labeled as "gentle" or "hypoallergenic."
-Some manufacturers create diabetes-specific lotions for the body.
+- Avoiding moisturizers that contain harsh perfumes or dyes.
+Look for a product whose label that states that the lotion is "gentle" or "hypoallergenic."
+Some manufacturers create lotions specifically for people with diabetes.

-Lifestyle changes may also help reduce skin symptoms.
-These include eating a healthful diet and managing blood sugar levels throughout the day.
+Making lifestyle changes may also help reduce skin symptoms.
+These include eating a healthful diet.

 When to see a doctor

-A person should see their doctor if they cannot control their skin itching with at-home treatments after about two weeks.
-While everyone may have itchy skin from time to time, itchy skin for people with diabetes can signal poor diabetes control and potential nerve damage.
+While everyone has itchy skin from time to time, for people with diabetes, itchy skin can signal poor diabetes control and potential nerve damage.

 A doctor can evaluate areas of dry or patchy skin to determine if diabetes or an underlying skin condition is the cause.

-They may prescribe treatments or recommend changes to someone's diabetes management routine.
-Ideally, these changes can ensure they are not bothered by itchiness and irritation.
+They may prescribe treatments or recommend changes to a person's diabetes management routine.